THE CO-CREATIVE UNIVERSE

 This new paradigm is still only in its childhood.
 In order to authentically generate a liveable pattern of life from this paradigm, the greatest, most balanced and integrated minds, hearts, bodies and beings on the planet have to come together for the benefit of everyone.
 And everyone has to be willing to listen, contribute to and implement what is arrived at, as consciously and creatively as possible.
 None of this will have any meaning if humans carry on in the habitually self-destructive ways they have over the last five thousand years.
 Rather than always selfishly taking more than we give back, it should be clearly understood that we have the ability and the obligation as a group and as individuals to give back more than we receive from the universe.
 A human being has the potentiality of transcending being human.
 It is an enormous gift that has been given each of us, one through which we may create and contribute something of lasting value that has never before existed.
 Because the consciousness that sustains every order of reality - great and small - also sustains us, we all have the potential to make a contribution not just to our local community, not just to our planet, not just to our galaxy or the local supercluster, but to the universe of universes, the multiverse that our own universe is only a part of.
 If every human being realized this profound universal connection and was given the opportunity to fulfill such a potential, it is almost unimaginable as to what benefits would ensue from such a glorious unfolding.

 So, when we finally send those members of our species to found and establish human life on other worlds, it is proposed that whoever is part of that group should have this one genuine intention: That we all give back to the universe more than we receive.
-It should also be irrevocably recognized that competition, intrigue and conflict will only speed the demise of the whole venture, here on Earth and wherever else we may go.
+It should also be irrevocably recognized that competition, intrigue and conflict will only speed the demise of the whole venture, As the Dalai Lama has many times said, "World peace begins with inner peace, tolerance and compassion", here on Earth and wherever else we may go.
 It is also recommended that equal numbers of males and females, of varying age categories, from every possible sector of life be included in the initial group.
 Not only members from the scientific and technological communities, but also artists, dancers, musicians, poets, comedians, philosophers, athletes, farmers, cooks, housewives, tradespeople, inventors, mystics, meditation masters, and as many saints as possible should be included in the roster.
 The more of these talents that can be combined and integrated in a single human being, the better.
 Integration and balance within each individual and within the group as a whole are the most important keys to the continuing success of any such adventure into the unknown!

 Almost everyone recognizes that there is more to life than mere survival.
 The more attuned we are to the universe within, without and beyond us, the richer and deeper our collective and individual lives become.
 The more we can open up to the universe, the more the universe within ourselves is revealed.
 No longer do we need to think and feel that we are some accidentally lost orphans in a vast, uncaring cosmos, but instead we can recognize that we who make up the universe, are all dynamic, wildly creative dancers in a dance that has no limits, no boundaries, no beginning, no end.
 It is engagement with this consciously co-creative dance that will surely unfold the next phase in the evolutionary destiny of human beings and all other life on this planet.